 Djibouti is a country of regional importance due to its stability and its strategically significant location in the crisis-ridden Horn of Africa.
 This was underscored when Germany opened an embassy there in spring 2010.
 Djibouti established an embassy in Berlin in autumn 2011.
 Diplomatic relations were established when Djibouti gained independence in 1977 and are amicable.
-Since 2008, Germany has been involved in the fight against piracy off the coast of Somalia within the framework of the CSDP Operation EUNAVFOR Atalanta.
+Since 2008, Germany has been involved in the fight against piracy off the coast of Somalia within the framework of the EU Operation EUNAVFOR Atalanta.
 In this context, a Bundeswehr contingent was stationed in Djibouti until May 2021.

 Germany supports internally displaced persons and refugees in Somalia and neighbouring countries (including Djibouti, Kenya, Yemen and Ethiopia) by providing flexible regional funding through UNHCR.

-The country offers investment potential for German companies in particular in the spheres of transport, logistics and renewable energies (photovoltaics, wind, geothermics).
+Djibouti offers investment potential for German companies in particular in the spheres of transport, logistics and renewable energies (photovoltaics, wind, geothermics).
 The city of Karlsruhe has concluded a research cooperation agreement with Djibouti in the last-mentioned field.